Controllably Efficient Language Models: Introduction

+In all of these approaches, however, the reduced inference cost comes at the cost of quality: specifically, it trade-offs with in-context recall \citep{arora2024simple, jelassi2024repeat, wen2024rnnstransformersyetkey}.
+Importantly, these approaches expose this trade-off only through training-time choices.
+However, different downstream tasks have different quality requirements at test time, which a apriori training-time choice cannot accommodate.
+A general chat assistant writing short email replies has weak recall demands, and linear attention suffices; whereas a coding agent, by contrast, must recall function names across a repository-scale context, where the stronger recall of dense attention is worth its higher cost.
+A single high-recall model wastes compute on the email task, while a single low-recall model fails the coding agent's quality bar.
+One way forward is to pretrain different models for different tasks, however, this gets prohibitive for all possible downstream tasks.

+Hence, a single model with a knob to control the trade-off at test time becomes desirable.
+We note that no other existing sequence mixer \textit{natively} provides such controllability.

-To address the issues raised above, we propose a conceptually simple architecture: \textbf{C}ompress \& \textbf{A}ttend \textbf{T}ransformer (\cat) that employs two simple well-known ingredients, namely dense attention and compression. \cat compresses chunks of tokens in parallel into a shorter sequence using a \textit{compressor}, which a \textit{decoder} then attends to while autoregressively modeling the tokens in the latest chunk; both compressor and decoder are simple dense transformers themselves (see \Cref{fig:cat_figure}).
-With the compression and decoding being parallel over tokens during training, there is no recurrence along the sequence dimension, which enables end-to-end \textbf{scalable training}.
-Decoding from the reduced sequence length due to compression enables \textbf{compute and total memory savings}.
-This reduction allows the use of more parameters in \cat, thereby improving model quality.\footnote{similar in vein to flagship models \citep{yang2025qwen3, agarwal2025gpt} that are all parameterized as Mixture-of-Experts (MoEs) \citep{shazeer2017outrageously}, where additional model parameters does not mean more compute, and brings improvements in quality.} Choosing a particular chunk size in \cat trades-off quality for compute and memory (see \Cref{fig:pareto_frontier}).
-At the same time, the \textbf{memory grows \textit{gracefully}}, linearly with sequence length but at a significantly slower rate, to enable in-context recall performance at long sequence lengths.
-Importantly, training \cats across multiple chunk sizes at once \textbf{unlocks control of quality-compute trade-offs directly at test-time} without any retraining, all in a single adaptive architecture.
+This paper provides a simple recipe to make inference cost controllable at test time.
+The recipe's key ingredient is a \textit{meta}-sequence mixer: a conceptually simple arrangement of existing off-the-shelf sequence mixers where one mixer compresses the sequence, and another attends to this compressed sequence while decoding.
+We term this approach: \textbf{C}ompress \& \textbf{A}ttend \textbf{T}ransformer (\cat).
+Concretely, \cat compresses chunks of tokens in parallel into a shorter sequence using a compressor, which a decoder then attends to while autoregressively modeling the tokens in the latest chunk.
+The compression and decoding is parallel over tokens during training, meaning there is no recurrence along the sequence (unlike \cite{Rae2020Compressive}), enabling \textit{end-to-end scalable training}.
+When the cost of the sequence mixer used in \cat depends on the length of the sequence, decoding happens at a reduced sequence length due to compression (see \Cref{fig:cat_figure}) enabling \textit{compute and total memory savings}.
+Importantly, training \cat across multiple chunk sizes at once \textbf{unlocks controllability of quality-inference cost trade-offs directly at test-time}.